BobGerman/Ignite24-Labs/LAB-446/instructions.md

     ```
 1. Save your changes.

-Your bot code should look like:
+Your agent code should look like:

     ```csharp
     builder.Services.AddTransient<IBot>(sp =>